 It is indeed possible to skim moisture-resistant plasterboard and it is recommended that a bonding agent is used before starting the skimming process, though some people in the building industry believe that it is possible and easier just to skim directly onto the moisture-resistant plasterboard, so it is a matter of personal choice how you accomplish the task.

 It is possible to apply paint directly to the surface of MR plasterboard and the water repellent liners but it must first be prepared with a plaster bonding agent in order for the paint to adhere to the surface.
 This is in accordance with the British Gypsum guidelines.

-Yes, if you are using it for the purposes for which it is intended.
-It really comes into its own when used for semi exposed areas like kitchen and bathroom projects where ordinary plasterboard would not be able to cope with the damp conditions and this alone makes it worth the extra cost vs standard plasterboard sheets.
+Yes, if you are using it for the purposes for which it is intended, MR plasterboard offers many benefits.
+It really comes into its own when used for semi-exposed areas like kitchen and bathroom projects where ordinary plasterboard would not be able to cope with the damp conditions and this alone makes it worth the extra cost vs standard plasterboard sheets.

-Moisture resistant plasterboard is not fireproof but there are different types of treatment that can be done to plasterboard to give it more of a fire resistance and you can find our own selection of fire resistant plasterboard here.
+Moisture-resistant plasterboard is not fireproof but there are different types of treatments that can be done to plasterboard to give it more fire resistance; you can find our own selection of fire resistant plasterboard here.
 While these are not fireproof per se, they add significantly to the amount of time that it will take for a fire to spread and therefore increase the safety of any home or building they are installed in.